-Inbound packages come in at varying levels of monetary commitment, but at each price point you get an entire team working for you.
-Rather than paying a team each individual salaries, you can get an entire team for just the one.
-As a business owner who uses HubSpot for sales, I say this is a no-brainer.
+Inbound packages come in at varying levels of monetary commitment, but at each price point, you get an entire team working for you.
+Rather than paying a team each individual salary, you can get an entire team for just the one.
+As a business owner who uses HubSpot for sales, we say this is a no-brainer.

-Throughout the past year I’ve seen professionals who simply do not want to give up their tagline, website layout or direct mailers.
+Throughout the past year, we’ve seen professionals who simply do not want to give up their tagline, website layout, or direct mailers.
 Committing to Inbound Marketing means that you need to determine what truly represents the remarkable aspects of your business.
-If you’re unwilling to edit, alter or scrap elements of your outward appearance then Inbound may not be right for you.
+If you’re unwilling to edit, alter, or scrap elements of your outward appearance then Inbound may not be right for you.

 Unrealistic Marketing Expectations